3 Great Day Hikes in Grand Teton National Park

 The hike to the Phelps Lake Overlook is short (1.8 miles round trip) and relatively moderate, but past the Phelps Lake Overlook the trail becomes moderately strenuous as it continues up into Death Canyon.
 The Phelps Lake Overlook provides a sweeping view of the lake below and the valley floor.
 Continue on the trail to Death Canyon.
 Once in the canyon, the view from below is almost as stunning as one from above.
 The feeling is indescribable: feeling so small in comparison to the mountains towering above you.
 Also, the further you go, the higher you get, so as you look out the canyon you get a beautiful view of Phelps Lake and the valley below.
 This canyon is steeper than Cascade Canyon.
 You may hike as far as you would like and then have a snack or lunch in one of the boulder fields or by a stream that divides the canyon, and then head home.
 I would suggest that you allot at least 4 hours to hiking in order to make it worth the outing.
 In the boulder fields be sure to look for Yellow Bellied Marmots.
 These small tan colored animals tend to come out when you are eating and try to steal your food.
 DO NOT feed the animals.
 They become dependent on humans as a food source, which is detrimental to their survival in the wild.

 So there you have it.
 3 distinctly different hikes that can be catered to your time frame and hiking ability.
 You really can’t go wrong with any of the hikes.
 All provide gorgeous views and get you off of the pavement and into nature.
-Other hikes that we would recommend are hikes to Delta Lake, Surprise and Amphitheater Lake, Jackson Peak and Hanging Canyon and Lake of the Crags.
+Other hikes that we would recommend are hikes to Surprise and Amphitheater Lake and Jackson Peak.
 Another short mellow hike that I would recommend to those who don’t want to stray far from the car and have children is to hike to Bradley and/or Taggart Lake.
 If you are looking for a backpacking trip I would recommend doing the Teton Crest Trail or Paintbrush to Cascade Canyon.
 So lace up those hiking boots, grab the camera and a day pack and go take a hike!